 Approach 3: The Combined Question Approach

-You can also combine race and ethnicity survey questions into a single, one-page question.
+Furthermore, you can also combine survey ethnicity questions into a single, one-page question.
 Here’s an example:

 Question: What would you consider yourself as? (followed by a list of racial-ethnic categories).